Last updated on April 30th, 2020 at 07:43 am

 Sweet and smoky bacon wrapped shrimp is the best appetizer to serve your guests!
+What can resist buttery shrimp and crispy bacon?
 Made in the air fryer they are ready in minutes.
 Serve with a chipotle cocktail sauce to round out the bite!

 This recipe only uses 3 ingredients, shrimp, bacon, and jalapeño.
 Not even salt and pepper are needed for this one!
 The bacon has plenty of flavor already and adding other seasonings may overshadow the flavor of the shrimp so let’s keep it simple.

 If you are not a spicy foods fan you can skip the strips of jalapeño, but let me assure you that the air fryer and the bacon mellow out the heat.

 Step one: Peel the shrimp, leaving the shell on the tail for easy eating!

 Step two: Wrap the bacon around the shrimp and jalapeño, pulling a little tight.
 Feel free to secure with a toothpick if you like.

 Step three: Preheat the air fryer for a minute or two before you add the bacon wrapped shrimp.
 This sears the bacon a little and keeps them from sticking to the basket.
 Be sure to have space between the shrimp so the air can circulate and crisp all sides.

 Because we are using an air fryer to cook these, we are limited on space and need to cook the shrimp in batches.
 This works out perfectly because they cook quickly, you are always serving hot appetizers.